Uncle Sam and Brother Jonathan: Salesmen 1876 - 1900

 Miss Columbia and Brother Jonathan in the kitchen with Mrs. Potts' Cold Handle Sad Iron.
 Sold by Burditt & Williams, Boston, Mass.
 The 1876 Centennial International Exposition in Philadelphia displayed the Mrs. Potts' Cold Handle Sad Iron.
 Click to see back of this card.

-The Mrs. Potts' Sad Iron ad in the May 11, 1878 Frank Leslie's Illustrated Newspaper with the identified Uncle Sam holding the Sad Iron while revealing his plan to the Crowned Heads of Europe on how to "smooth out the map of Europe."
+The Mrs. Potts' Sad Iron ad in the May 11, 1878 Frank Leslie's Illustrated Newspaper identified Uncle Sam as holding the Sad Iron while revealing his plan to the Crowned Heads of Europe on how to "smooth out the map of Europe."

 Uncle Sam in an advertisement for Mrs. Potts' Sad Irons, Frank Leslie's Illustrated Newspaper, May 11, 1878.
 John Bull is on the left.